 Sullivan & Cromwell has been one of the leading legal advisors to the investment management industry since the enactment of the Investment Company Act of 1940 and the Investment Advisers Act of 1940.
-Since that time, S&C has represented numerous public and private companies and their advisors on the full range of 1940 Act and Advisers Act issues and has acted as counsel to funds, fund managers, independent directors and fund underwriters for open- and closed-end funds of all types.
-S&C was counsel to the Investment Company Institute, the association of nearly all U.S. registered investment companies, for nearly 80 years.
+Since that time, S&C has represented numerous public and private asset management firms on the full range of 1940 Act and Advisers Act issues and has acted as counsel to funds, fund managers, independent directors and fund underwriters for open- and closed-end funds of all types.

 The asset management industry has evolved tremendously.
 Since the mid-1970s, registered fund assets under management have grown from about $50 billion to nearly $20 trillion.
 AUM in the alternatives space have also grown rapidly, with private equity AUM estimated to have grown from approximately $550 billion in 2000 to over $3.4 trillion in 2018 and hedge fund AUM estimated to have grown from approximately $300 billion to over $3.3 trillion over the same period.
 S&C remains on the forefront of this growth, working with registered funds and business development companies, hedge fund and private equity managers and other clients on regulatory, transactional, governance, fund-formation, examination, enforcement and other matters.

 S&C's Investment Management Group has deep experience in: